-Audiences will recognize Bobby from his scene-stealing roles in movies such as “Get Shorty,” “Ed Wood,” “Bandits” and "Dreamgirls.”
+Audiences around the country may recognize Bobby from his scene-stealing roles in movies such as “Get Shorty,” “Ed Wood,” “Bandits” and most recently “Dreamgirls.”
 He’s been seen on dozens of television shows including “The Tonight Show” and “Politically Incorrect.”
-Bobby’s many appearances on HBO have included “Comic Relief " and his own stand-up special.
+Bobby’s many appearances on HBO have included “Comic Relief “& his own stand-up special.
 He was a series regular on the HBO series “Mind of a Married Man,” and played ‘Joey Bishop’ opposite Ray Liotta and Joe Mantegna in the critically acclaimed film “The Rat Pack.”

 Louis was born and raised in Los Angeles (not the Valley, not Orange County, but actually in Los Angeles).
 His comedy career began at the incredibly early age of 9 when as part of a school project he submitted several jokes to “The Tonight Show,” two of which were read on air by Johnny Carson.
 When Louis moved to Northern California to attend UC Berkeley, he continued to pursue comedy as a writer/performer with the Theater Rice sketch comedy troupe.
 After graduating, he began performing stand-up throughout the Bay Area and quickly made a name for himself.
 He is now a professional comedian who can be seen performing at clubs and colleges across the country.
 In 2005, Louis had a great year, appearing in both the Montreal Comedy Festival and Atlanta’s “Laffapalooza” Comedy Festival.
 He also made his television debut (not counting the time he went on "The Judge Joe Brown Show") on “Last Call with Carson Daly.”